 For the majority of people, having to swim in ice cold water sounds like a chilling nightmare, however for others it is an enjoyable sport.
 Yes, that’s right we said a sport!
 In this article the team at Mailsports will provide an overview of this extreme sport, along with its training process and health benefits.

-Many people participate in ice swimming for special Christmas and New Year’s Eve events, whereas others take it up as a competitive sport.
+Many people participate in ice swimming for special Christmas and New Year’s Eve events, whereas others take it up as a competitive sport, a great break cue guide by PoetsBilliardsBcs can greatly help you to win the match.

 What is Ice Swimming?